-In Australia, FSANZ also prepares primary production and processing standards, and sets chemical residue limits for agricultural and veterinary products.
+In Australia, FSANZ also prepares primary production and processing standards, and sets maximum residue limits for agricultural and veterinary chemicals.
 In New Zealand, these activities are undertaken by the New Zealand Ministry for Primary Industries.

 The FSANZ Board decides whether or not to approve changes to the Food Standards Code.
-These decisions are given to the Australian and New Zealand ministers responsible for food regulation (the Legislative and Governance Food Regulation Forum).
+These decisions are notified to Australian and New Zealand ministers responsible for food regulation (the Australia and New Zealand Ministerial Forum on Food Regulation).
 The forum can adopt, amend or reject standards and can ask FSANZ to review its decisions.

 The forum also develops domestic food regulatory policy and policy guidelines for setting domestic food standards.

 Food standards enforcement

 Food standards are enforced by Australian state and territory governments and the New Zealand Government through their individual Food Acts.
 The Department of Agriculture is responsible for enforcement in regard to imported food.

 The Food Standards Australia New Zealand Act 1991

 FSANZ operates under the Food Standards Australia New Zealand Act 1991.
 The main objectives of this Act are to: